What is a Holding Company?

 Threat of Monopoly

 A company that keeps on acquiring other organizations might eventually end up creating a monopolistic structure.
-Although not necessary, these holding companies can reduce the competition thereby resulting in price monopoly.
+Although not necessary, these holding companies can reduce the competition, thereby resulting in a price monopoly.

 Require Massive Capital

 We said above that it is easy to form a holding company.
 Yes, it is very easy, but only if you have a big capital backup.
-You need money it buy shares in large quantities.
+You need money; it buys shares in large quantities.

 Despite the drawbacks, holding companies is a sound business model.
-However, it is suited only for those with tons of industry and investing experience, along with massive capital backup.1,21,2
+However, it is suited only for those with tons of industry and investing experience and massive capital backup.